joshuathayer/mit-6.885-spring2019-problem-sets/README.md

 _Special note, 20190220_

 This repo is currently set up to use a specific Metaprob version (the HEAD of `master` as of today).
-To build this image, please do the following in the Metaprob source directory:
+Since we're not yet publishing Metaprob images to dockerhub, on order to build any of the images or run any containers referenced in this document, you'll need to build this tagged image.
+Please do the following in the Metaprob source directory:

     git fetch
     git checkout 27a241c829dc007b7b503209b397437d96314f23
     docker build -t probcomp/metaprob-clojure:`git rev-parse --short HEAD` . git checkout master

-You should not have to edit any other Dockerfiles in order to run the problem set.
+After building the image, you should not have to edit any other Dockerfiles in order to run the problem set.